DWLS

 DWLS (97.1 FM), broadcasting as Barangay LS 97.1, is a radio station owned and operated by GMA Network.
-It serves as the flagship station of Barangay FM.
-The station's studio is located at the 3rd floor of GMA Network Studio Annex, GMA Network Drive corner Samar Street, Diliman, Quezon City, Metro Manila and its transmitters are located at GMA Tower of Power, Charles Conrad Street, Barangay Culiat, Tandang Sora, Quezon City, Metro Manila and at 23 Sumulong Highway, Barangay Santa Cruz, Antipolo City, Rizal Province.
+It serves as the flagship station of Barangay LS.
+The station's studio is located at the 3rd floor of GMA Network Studio Annex, GMA Network Drive corner Samar Avenue, Diliman, Quezon City, and its transmitters are located at GMA Tower of Power, Charles Conrad Street, Barangay Culiat, Tandang Sora, Quezon City.

-Barangay LS is currently held its position as the top FM radio station in Metro Manila, according to the Nielsen Radio Audience Measurement survey conducted in the month of July 2025.
+Barangay LS currently holds its position as the top FM radio station in Metro Manila, according to the Nielsen Radio Audience Measurement survey conducted in the month of April 2026.

 History

-1955–1986: DZXX/DWXX

-The station first aired on June 6, 1955, when Robert "Uncle Bob" Stewart opened DZXX-AM 890 kHz under the Republic Broadcasting System (RBS).
-DZXX made history as the first pop music station in the country using the then-standard AM band, playing both local and international pop music of that era.
-In 1972, DZXX was temporarily shut down due to Martial Law, but was revived under the label DZXX/DWXX 1000 (Double X) and ownership of Hypersonic Broadcasting Center.
-In 1978, DWXX changed frequencies to 1026 kHz (based on GE75).
-In 1986, NBC acquired the station and changed its callsign to DZAM-AM.

 1976–1992: WLS FM/The Giant

-In July 1976, GMA launched 97.1 WLS FM, initially adult standards and jazz.
-In 1981, it switched to an Adult Top 40 format with the slogan “The Best Music,” featuring hourly Beatles music on weekday mornings— a tradition later adopted by 100.3 RJFM.
+The station first went on air in July 1976 as 97.1 WLS FM, airing adult standards and jazz.
+In 1981, it switched to an Adult Top 40 format with the slogan "The Best Music", featuring hourly Beatles music on weekday mornings, a tradition later adopted by 100.3 RJFM.
 In November 1988, after completing GMA's Tower of Power, it rebranded as The Giant 97.1 WLS FM.

 1992–2007: Campus Radio

-On April 30, 1992, the station relaunched as Campus Radio 97.1 WLS FM with a Top 40 format targeting teens and young adults.
-Its flagship show, "Top 20 at 12" hosted by Milo Cavarlez ("The Triggerman"), counted down the day’s top 20 songs, inspired by BBC Radio 1's Official Chart Show.
+On January 6, 1992, the station relaunched as Campus Radio 97.1 WLS FM with a Top 40 format targeting teens and young adults.
+Its flagship show, "Top 20 at 12" hosted by Milo Cavarlez ("The Triggerman"), counted down the day's top 20 songs, inspired by BBC Radio 1's Official Chart Show.

-DWLS also introduced "Campus Aircheck," a pioneering on-air program that served as a training ground for aspiring DJs to get hired.
+Campus Radio also introduced "Campus Aircheck," a pioneering on-air program that served as a training ground for aspiring DJs to get hired.

-In 1994, after Mike Enriquez took over GMA's radio operations, Campus Radio shifted to a contemporary MOR format with the slogan "Forever!" and introduced programs like "Message Center," competing with Kool 106's Pager 106..
-By 1999, DWLS returned to Top 40, using custom jingles from JAM Creative Productions, originally made for Chicago’s WLS-AM..
+In 1994, after Mike Enriquez took over GMA's radio operations, Campus Radio shifted to a mass-based format with the slogan "Forever!" and introduced programs like "Message Center," competing with Kool 106's Pager 106.
+By 2000, DWLS returned to Top 40, using custom jingles from JAM Creative Productions, originally made for Chicago’s WLS-AM.